 - Choose baked over fried, and eat sweets and desserts sparingly.

 - Drink and eat less saturated fat, salt (sodium), and added sugars.
 This includes sugar-sweetened drinks.
 Limit fruit juice to one serving a day.

 Diets for Health and Weight Loss

-- Check out the DASH Diet for a proven eating plan for general health and weight control.
+Check out the DASH Diet for a proven eating plan for heart health, general health, and weight control.